 A separate application is required for each business location.

-Internet:

-If you need to register your business with the Department, you can do so online using the Department's Online BT-1 application.
+Internet: If you need to register your business with the Department, you can do so online using the Department's Online BT-1 application at https://secure.in.gov/apps/dor/bt1/.